Weighing the lighter vs heavier

 Triple reinforcement on the cord of the 2924 and 3066 series (left) helps avoid loose wires or eventual pull out from the earcup.

 So which is the “best” headphone?
-It depends on your budget and how it will be used, or staying with the hammer metaphor, if you’re building a tree-house or a cabinet.
+It depends on your budget and how it will be used, or staying with the hammer metaphor, if you’re building a tree-house or a cabinet will determine if you use a framing hammer or a finishing hammer.

 Click here to read the second article in the series, which focuses on the importance of slotted earcup baffles.
 To read about performance features to look for (the third installment in the series), click here.